 • Proposed event must take place during calendar year 2023.

 • Admission to the event must be free and open to the public, with no fees or suggested donations for entry.

-• Programs must occur within the City of Chicago.
+• Event must occur within the city of Chicago.

 • Event may be indoors or outdoors and must operate in full compliance with all current business, public health, and safety guidelines for public events in the City of Chicago.
 Presenter is responsible for obtaining all necessary additional permissions and licenses required for event.